374,99 €

 • Gebundenes Buch

-Co-published for the American Educational Research Association (AERA) The environment and its sustainability are increasingly topics of public interest, political debate, and legislation across the world.
-Several environmental education journals now publish research from a wide variety of methodological traditions that show linkages between the environment, health, development, and education.
-Therefore, this is an opportune time to review and consolidate the knowledge base of the environmental education (EE) field.
-The purpose of this 50-chapter handbook is not only to illuminate the most…mehr
+The environment and contested notions of sustainability are increasingly topics of public interest, political debate, and legislation across the world.
+Environmental education journals now publish research from a wide variety of methodological traditions that show linkages between the environment, health, development, and education.
+The growth in scholarship makes this an opportune time to review and synthesize the knowledge base of the environmental education (EE) field.
+The purpose of this 51-chapter handbook is not only to illuminate the most important concepts, findings and theories that…mehr

 Produktbeschreibung